fairDataSociety/fairdrive-desktop-app/docs/index.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg?style=for-the-badge)](https://opensource.org/licenses/Apache-2.0)

 Fairdrive Desktop App is a FUSE client for fairOS-dfs.
 It lets you mount your pod on your own user space and interact with your data.

-> **_IMPORTANT:_**  FDA is under heavy development and in beta stage.
+> **_IMPORTANT:_**  FDA is under heavy development and in BETA stage.
 Some abnormal behaviour, data loss can be observed.
+We do not recommend parallel usage of same account from multiple installations.
+Doing so might corrupt your data.

 ## How do I install FDA?

 > **_IMPORTANT:_**  To use FDA on your system you need to install [fuse](https://www.kernel.org/doc/html/latest/filesystems/fuse.html) first.
+## Requirements

-### Install fuse
+### FUSE

 You need [FUSE](http://github.com/libfuse/libfuse) for your OS.